Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 RhinoFLEX Rhino Blaster with Gate Valve

-In such a situation, you can invest in a RhinoFLEX Rhino Blaster with Gate Valve.
+In such a situation, you can invest in a RhinoFLEX Rhino Blaster with a Gate Valve.
 The product allows you to connect it to your RV’s septic from the outside.

 -